Back pain treatment in Cheltenham

 upper back pain

-Upper back pain is less frequent than lower back pain because the bones in that region are less mobile, primarily serving to safeguard essential organs like the heart and lungs.
+Upper back pain is less frequent than lower back pain because the bones in that region are less mobile, primarily serving to protect essential organs.

 Prolonged sitting at a desk can lead to stiffness in these joints causing upper back pain between shoulder blades.
 This causes many people to adopt a posture of rounded shoulders and a hunched upper back, resulting in tight chest muscles and weakened upper back muscles.
 Even outside of desk work, activities such as driving, watching TV, eating, texting, cooking, and cleaning often involve a flexed position as well!